microsoft/graphitation/website/docs/learn-graphql/guides/graphql-execution.md

 #### Flexibility for different needs

 We can use this approach to optimize our performance by _only_ fetching or returning the data that we need for each field.

-For example, if we only want to get the `title`, `lastMessage`, and `receivedAt` fields of each conversation, we can avoid fetching or returning the participants array with all their `avatarURL`s.
+Crucially, each field resolver only resolves exactly that which it is named after.
+For example, the `Query.conversations` field returns a list of conversations from the data source.
+Similarly, if we only want to get the `title`, `lastMessage`, and `receivedAt` fields of each conversation, we can avoid fetching or returning the participants array with all their `avatarURL`s.

 As you have learned in [The Design of GraphQL](the-design-of-graphql.md), this flexibility is at the heart of its design for composition of data requirements.